There are some companies offering coaching on how to “handle” an MHRA inspector.

 These simple, common sense rules will help anyone with their MHRA inspection, and cost you NOTHING;

 1) Do not try to “handle” an inspector; aside from being disrespectful it is highly likely that it won’t work, and will likely get you the exact opposite result to that desired.
-People are like human lie detectors, thoughts have a frequency… just like that smarmy sales person who just wants the contents of your wallet, a person trying to slime their way into your affections is just as unappealing.
+People are like human lie detectors, and the MHRA inspectors will be able to tell if you are lying or making up information.

 3) Do not be tempted to falsify missing records; if any of your records are missing, put your hand up and explain why they are missing.
 You may receive a major or critical, but that is your penalty for poor housekeeping.
-Re-creating paperwork and “distressing it” is a ridiculous solution.
-If your records are messy and you want to correct them KEEP YOUR ORIGINAL DOCUMENTS.
-Throwing messy work and replacing it with pristine documents will make it look like you’ve falsified records, even if you had the best of intentions.
+Re-creating paperwork and “distressing it” is a not a good solution.
+Also if your records are messy and you want to correct them KEEP THE ORIGINAL DOCUMENTS.
+Throwing away messy work and replacing it with pristine documents will make it look like you’ve falsified records, even if you had the best of intentions.

-4) Don’t be moody or temperamental; The inspectors are doing their job, which is to protect us all and ensure the medicines and devices we use are of a high standard and are safe… they don’t need you to be annoying.
-Ever watch “Police, Camera, Action” or similar shows?
-The big mouth never wins the day.
+4) Don’t be moody or temperamental; The inspectors are doing their job, which is to protect us all and ensure the medicines and devices we use are of a high standard and are safe… they don’t need you to have an attitude that makes their job hard for them.

 5) Ensure that you are aware of your regulatory obligations; if you don’t know what you are doing, it will show and things won’t go well for you.
 Responsible Persons are now obliged to take regular RP training, and this must be carried out and evidenced.